scott-mcdonald/JsonApiFramework/README.md

 > Document reading is the same for either client-side or server-side.

-This example shows how a client application or server hypermedia API server could receive and read a JSON API resource collection document for articles with included author and comments:
+This example shows how a client application or server hypermedia API server could receive and read a JSON API resource document for an individual article with included author and comments:

 ``` cs
 public class ArticleReader